Eloy Jiménez Player Props: White Sox vs. Reds

 Eloy Jiménez At The Plate

-- Jimenez has four doubles, four home runs and 10 walks while batting .258.
+- Jimenez has four doubles, four home runs and 10 walks while hitting .258.

-- Jimenez is batting .524 with two homers during his last games and is riding a seven-game hitting streak.
+- Jimenez will look to extend his eight-game hitting streak.
+He's batting .500 with two homers over the course of his last games.

+- Jimenez has picked up a hit in 72.0% of his 25 games this year, with at least two hits in 16.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.